FIN-009: Facilities & Administrative Rate Application and Exception ProcessDate: 10/21/2016 Status: Final

 Costs that are incurred for common or joint objectives benefiting more than one cost objective and therefore cannot be identified readily and specifically with a particular cost objective, a sponsored project, an instructional activity, or any other institutional activity.

 Facilities and Administrative (F&A) Rate:

-The rate the University is authorized to charge Federal sponsors to cover indirect costs for sponsored activities.
+The rate the University is authorized to charge Federal sponsors to cover F&A costs for sponsored activities.
 The rates are set based on location (On-Grounds/On-Campus or Off-Grounds/Off-Campus) and the type of activity (organized research, instruction, or other sponsored activity).
 Rates are applied as a percentage of the Modified Total Direct Costs supporting the sponsored activity.
-The Federal agency that sets the University’s indirect cost rates is the Department of Health and Human Services.
+The Federal agency that sets the University’s F&A rates is the Department of Health and Human Services.

 Modified Total Direct Costs (MTDC):

 All direct salaries and wages, applicable fringe benefits, materials and supplies, services, travel, and up to the first $25,000 of each subaward (regardless of the period of performance of the subawards under the award).
 MTDC excludes equipment, capital expenditures, charges for patient care, rental costs, tuition remission, scholarships and fellowships, participant support costs, and the portion of each subaward in excess of $25,000.